tomasmaranga/profpreview/README.md

 ## Usage

-1. Navigate to Tufts' SIS search results page.
+1. Navigate to Tufts' SIS search results page or your enrollment cart.
 2. Hover over a professor's name to view their RMP stats in a popup.
 3. Use the extension popup menu to:
    - Enable/disable the extension.